Can Meal Replacement Shakes Help You Lose Weight?

 Furthermore, meal replacement shakes don’t provide adequate fiber and phytochemicals, which provide far-reaching health benefits.

-In my experience, clients that have started using meal replacement shakes as a way to lose weight generally end up feeling disappointed with the results.
+In my experience, clients who have started using meal replacement shakes to lose weight generally end up feeling disappointed with the results.

 Since meal replacement shakes are not intended for long-term use, many people will gain whatever weight was lost right back after discontinuing the product.

-A meal placement shake provides a nice option for busy people that need a quick, convenient, and well-balanced meal.
+A meal placement shake provides a nice option for busy people who need a quick, convenient, and well-balanced meal.
 However, not all shakes are created equal.

 Look for shakes that use high-quality ingredients free from artificial flavors, colors, chemical preservatives, and added sugars.